theOehrly/Fast-F1/docs/examples/basics.rst

   <BLANKLINE>
   [270 rows x 26 columns]

-That's 250 laps right there and 25 columns of information.
-If you are familiar with Pandas you'll immediately recognize this output as a DataFrame.
-(If you're not familiar with Pandas at all, it might be helpful to check out a short tutorial.)
+That's more than 250 laps right there and 26 columns of information.

-As this is basically a Pandas DataFrame we can take a look at what columns there are.
+The following data columns are available:

   >>> session.laps.columns  # doctest: +NORMALIZE_WHITESPACE
   Index(['Time', 'DriverNumber', 'LapTime', 'LapNumber', 'Stint', 'PitOutTime',